-Georgia town council votes to reinstate police department after mayor fires all officers
+Georgia mayor fires entire police department, town council votes to reinstate officers two days later

-Mayor Ron Shinnick of Cohutta, Georgia fired the police chief and approximately 10 officers on Wednesday, citing officers' social media comments and a complaint they raised about his wife, the town clerk.
-The town council called an emergency meeting Friday and voted to reinstate the officers with back pay, and also considered calling for the mayor's resignation.
+Mayor Ron Shinnick of Cohutta, Georgia fired the police chief and approximately 10 officers on Wednesday, citing social media comments.
+The mayor's wife had served as town clerk and officers had raised complaints about her.
+Two days later, the town council called a special meeting and voted to reinstate the officers with back pay.

 18